mkffl/mkffl.github.io/_posts/2020-07-10-Expectation-maximization-part-1.markdown

 ### EM with code implementation

+In equation 2.2., the posterior distribution includes the mixture parameters that we seek to estimate - see 1.8.
+EM resolves this chicken-and-egg problem by addressing the posterior probability and the mixture parameters separately.

-The EM framework starts with random initialisation of either membership assignment or the parameters, then alternates between updating the membership assignment given the parameters and updating the parameters given the membership assignments.
+It starts with random initialisation of either membership assignment or the parameters, then alternates between updating the membership assignment given the parameters and updating the parameters given the membership assignments.

 After each round the log-likelihood increases, and this goes on until there is no longer any significant increase.